Hardcoreprawn/architecture/input/posts/requirements/scalability.md

 ## More Information

-AKF PArtners introduced the concept of the scale cube in their 2018 Blog post on scalability.
-This is a scaling model which encourages design and engineering teams to think about scale around three separate axis:
+AKF Partners introduced the concept of the scale cube in their 2018 Blog post on scalability.
+This is a scaling model which encourages design and engineering teams to think about scale in three axis:

 * X-Axis, Technical architecture layering.
 Avoid single points of failure, build out multiple nodes which can serve requests and balance load.
 * Y-Axis, Functional Decomposition.
 Break an application into components (microservices) and keep these different items in swim lanes.